School uniform and pupil development grant

 - equipment for out of school hour’s trips such as outdoor learning e.g. waterproofs.

-The funding (£125 per pupil but is £200 for Year 7 pupils) is available to pupils who receive Free School Meals or are looked after entering:
+The funding (£125 per pupil but is £200 for Year 7 pupils) is available to pupils who receive Free School Meals (but not those that are Transitionally Protected) or are looked after entering:

-- pupils in special schools, special needs resource bases and pupil referral units who are aged 4 or aged 11 in September 2019.
+- pupils in special schools, special needs resource bases and pupil referral units who are aged 4, 7, 11 or 14 in September 2020.

 School Uniform Grant

 Also, Gwynedd Council offer a grant of £45.00 per pupil towards the cost of buying clothing and footwear for secondary school pupils, which are years 8, 9 & 11.

 If you receive one of these benefits you may be entitled to receive a grant:

 - Child Tax Credit (with annual taxable income under £16,190).